Ironclad-Project/Ironclad/README.md

-Ironclad is a kernel for x86_64 devices with an enphasis on security without a compromise in speed or complexity, written in Ada.
+Ironclad is a kernel for x86_64 devices exclusively (for now) with an enphasis on security without a compromise in speed or complexity, written in Ada.

 ## Building